 Lisa S. Wren

-Lisa S. Wren's clients rely on her to successfully close their toughest deals.
-She provides skillful and market-driven advice to global and major national financial institutions, as well as multi-national corporations, in a wide variety of commercial credit transactions.
-These include multi-lender agented credit facilities to publicly traded corporate groups, middle market loans to private businesses, schools and healthcare facilities (physician practice groups, hospitals, nursing homes, CCRCs and assisted living facilities), acquisition facilities, loans to private equity sponsored companies, asset-based loans incorporating complex borrowing base formulations, bond financings including direct purchases, intercompany loans, letter of credit facilities, agricultural loans, mezzanine loans and commercial and construction mortgages.
+Her clients rely on her to successfully close their toughest deals.
+These deals include multi-lender agented credit facilities to publicly traded corporate groups, middle market loans to private businesses, schools and healthcare facilities (physician practice groups, hospitals, nursing homes, CCRCs and assisted living facilities), acquisition facilities, loans to private equity-sponsored companies, asset-based loans incorporating complex borrowing base formulations, bond financings including direct purchases, intercompany loans, letter of credit facilities, agricultural loans, mezzanine loans and commercial and construction mortgages.